awsdocs/aws-client-vpn-user-guide/doc_source/client-vpn-connect-windows.md

 # Windows<a name="client-vpn-connect-windows"></a>

-The following procedure shows how to establish a VPN connection using the AWS\-provided client for Windows\.
+The following procedure shows how to establish a VPN connection using the AWS provided client for Windows\.
 You can download and install the client at [AWS Client VPN download](https://aws.amazon.com/vpn/client-vpn-download/)\.

 ## Requirements<a name="client-vpn-connect-windows-req"></a>

-To use the AWS\-provided client for Windows, the following are required:
+To use the AWS provided client for Windows, the following are required:
-+ Windows 10
++ Windows 10 64\-bit operating system, x64 processor
 + \.NET Framework 4\.7\.2 or higher

 The client reserves TCP port 8096 on your computer\.
 For Client VPN endpoints that use SAML\-based federated authentication \(single sign\-on\), the client reserves TCP port 35001\.